kingston-hackSpace/Button_Matrix/README.md

 ----
 ### CODE and INSTRUCTIONS

-Explore the following code examples in the order provided below.

-Upload the code to your Arduino board and test the buttons.
-Check the Serial Monitor.
+Upload each example to your Arduino board and test the buttons.
+Open the Serial Monitor to see the results.
+Follow the examples in the order below to build your understanding step by step.

 [EXAMPLE 1 : Simple Button - Matrix](https://github.com/kingston-hackSpace/Button_Matrix/blob/main/1_Simple_Button_Matrix.ino)

-In this code, you will learn how to read button collums and rows.
+Learn how to read the states of rows and columns in a basic button matrix.

 [EXAMPLE 2 : Button Matrix ABC](https://github.com/kingston-hackSpace/Button_Matrix/blob/main/2_Button_Matrix_ABC.ino)

-In this code, you will change the printing result from collums and rows to Letters.
+Map row and column positions to meaningful letters.

 [EXAMPLE 3 : Button Matrix ABC-array](https://github.com/kingston-hackSpace/Button_Matrix/blob/main/3_Button_Matrix_ABC-array.ino)

-This code improves the previous code (more efficient)
+Improve efficiency and readability of your code.

 ----